SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 6: Use SQL to query tables

-In this task, you will use SQL to query tables in a database.
-You'll write SQL statements to retrieve, filter, and manipulate data from specified tables, allowing you to analyze and extract meaningful insights from the dataset.
-This will enhance your understanding of data retrieval and improve your SQL skills.
+In this task, you'll use SQL to query tables in a database.
+You'll write statements to retrieve, filter, and manipulate data, helping you analyze the dataset and build your SQL skills.

 1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL analytics endpoint**.
 Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here: